 If selected, recipients will be notified in writing in advance with detailed instructions for how to prepare for the review of their COPS Office awards.
 This review is generally performed over a period of one or more days.
-Recipients will have an opportunity to resolve any identified noncompliance issues while on-site or, if necessary, following the site visit.
+Recipients will have an opportunity to resolve any identified noncompliance issues while onsite or, if necessary, following the site visit.
 In addition, recipients will have an opportunity to seek customer service and/or technical assistance on the implementation of their award.

 - 2. Enhanced Office-Based Grant Reviews (EOBGR).
 In lieu of a site visit, awards may be selected for an EOBGR conducted at the COPS Office via teleconference or video conference.
 EOBGRs serve as an alternative for conducting award monitoring reviews in support of the COPS Office's overall award monitoring strategy.
 The purpose of the EOBGR is three-fold: - i.
 To review for compliance with the terms and conditions of the award - ii.
 To review the recipient's community policing strategies - iii.
-To provide customer service and technical assistance
+To provide customer service and technical assistance resolve any identified noncompliance issues if necessary following the EOBGR interview.
+In addition, award recipients will have an opportunity to seek customer service and/or technical assistance on the implementation of their award.

 If selected, the recipient will be notified in writing in advance of any EOBGR of its COPS Office awards.
 This review is generally performed over a one- to two-day period.
-Recipients will have an opportunity to resolve any identified noncompliance issues if necessary following the EOBGR interview.
-In addition, award recipients will have an opportunity to seek customer service and/or technical assistance on the implementation of their award.
+Recipients will have an opportunity to